Kesavan-Hex/havoc-wiki/pages/how-tos/submitting_to_gerrit.md

 Run this command on project path:

 ```
-git push ssh://<username>@gerrit.pixelexperience.org:29418/<project> HEAD:refs/for/<branch>
+git push ssh://<username>@gerrit.havoc-os.com:29418/<project> HEAD:refs/for/<branch>
 ```

 ### Uploading your changes (using repo)

 First, you need to start a topic branch.
-This branch holds the changes you make to the files on your computer that you will ultimately send to the PixelExperience' Gerrit instance for review.
+This branch holds the changes you make to the files on your computer that you will ultimately send to the Havoc-OS' Gerrit instance for review.
 Create your topic branch:

 ```
 repo start <branch name> <project path>